Service blueprint shows the pains of delivering membership

 Initiate

-Beginning the journey of becoming a member, people either self-directed or were staff-mediated.
-At this stage, it was indifferent whether people onsite or offsite.
+The journey of becoming a member starts with people either self-directed or staff-mediated.
+At this stage, it was indifferent whether people were onsite or offsite.
 Some people arrived via a Register link in the website masthead.
 Others were directed to a dedicated computer at a staffed registration desk.

 Next, users completed a web form that lacked optimisation for touch devices.
-It took 40 seconds longer to complete on a mobile compared to a desktop device!
-Thankfully the HTML and server-side technologies are bespoke.
-This gave our Digital Experience team great freedom.
-Over upcoming months we would design, develop, test and iterate.
-I would lead mobile form improvements and other enhancements.
+Completing sign-up on a mobile device took 40 seconds longer than a desktop device!
+Thankfully the HTML and server-side technologies were bespoke.
+This gave our Digital Experience team the freedom to explore and innovate.
+Over the upcoming months, we designed, developed, tested and iterated on the form.
+I lead mobile form improvements and other enhancements.

 One question on the form asked people how they’d like to receive their Library card: at the Library; or by post.
 The vast majority, 77%, chose to receive their card by post.
 Choosing by post means: